 |How to collect record data from a Discovery appliance (12.0 and later)||5:00|

-This video explains the procedure for collecting record data from a BMC Discovery appliance.
+This video explains how you can collect record data from a BMC Discovery appliance.

 |How to integrate BMC Discovery with Centrify Identity Platform (12.0 and later)||3:06|

-This video explains the procedure for integrating BMC Discovery with the credential broker, Centrify Identity Platform.
+This video explains how you can integrate BMC Discovery with the credential broker, Centrify Identity Platform.

-This video explains the procedure for integrating BMC Discovery with the credential broker, CyberArk Vault using REST API.
+This video explains how you can integrate BMC Discovery with the credential broker CyberArk Vault by using REST API.

 |How to upgrade or migrate BMC Discovery 11.x to BMC Discovery 12.x||01:59|